 - heart disease, high blood pressure, high cholesterol or triglycerides;

 - porphyria; or

-- a history of mental illness or psychosis.
+- a history of mental illness, psychosis, or suicidal thoughts or actions.

 Carbamazepine can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using carbamazepine.